number42net/restoreblog/2021-02-22 Commodore 64 breadbin B/index.md

 ![Bottom of the board](img_007.jpg)

-I desoldered the IC and replaced it with one from a parts C64 board.
+I desoldered the faulty IC and replaced it with one from a parts C64 board.
 Here is a picture of the three ICs next to each other.
 One replaced at some point in the past, one replaced now and one of the original ICs.

 ![Replaced IC](img_008.jpg)

-And once I booted it up it passed all diagnostics! (the ones showing BAD here are because the diagnostics harness is not installed)
+Once I booted it up again, it passed all diagnostics without issue!

 ![Passed diagnostics](img_009.jpg)